born2net/Angular-kitchen-sink/Readme.md

 ng2Boilerplate
 =====================

-The ultimate Angular 2 bootstrap single page app
+Ultimate Angular 2 kitchen sink, because code is always better than docs!
 ----------------

 I have mastered the perfect workflow with in browser Typescript compilation for development,